DylanMardii/gacha-system/readme.md

 2. If the total drop rate (from all items) is other than 100, change the `totalDropRate` variable based on the total drop rate.
 Otherwise, some items won't appear.
 3. Call the function `gacha` with the item list on the first parameter.
    It should look like this: `gacha(list)`.

+Feel free to use this source code in your project!